 Databases such as MySQL should continue to work just fine, but your monitoring graphs will show a dead zone, your sales charts will log no sales, and similar phenomena will occur.
 Nothing to worry about, but since I haven’t seen the post made yet, I figured I would remind folks.

-One comment on “Daylight Saving Time Begins, Sunday March 9th”
+One Response to “Daylight Saving Time Begins, Sunday March 9th”

 Leave a Reply